bst2002git/m2-newsletter-coupon/README.md

 3. Flush your magento cache

 -Test it:
-1. Subscribe your email to the newsletter on your Magento Homepage.
+1. Subscribe your email to the newsletter on your Magento Homepage.<br>
-2. Check if your Cart Price Rule generates a unique coupon code.
+2. Check if your Cart Price Rule generates a unique coupon code.<br>
 3  You should receive the coupon code in your email.